curl/everything-curl/usingcurl/verbose/writeout.md

 # --write-out

-This is one of the often forgotten little gems in the curl arsenal of command line options. `--write-out` or just `-w` for short, writes out information after a transfer has completed and it has a large range of variables that you can include in the output, variables that have been set with values and information from the transfer.
+`--write-out` or just `-w` for short, outputs text and information after a transfer is completed.
+It offers a large range of variables that you can include in the output, variables that have been set with values and information from the transfer.

-You tell curl to write a string just by passing that string to this option:
+Instruct curl to output a string by passing plain text to this option:

     curl -w "formatted string" http://example.com/